ConnerAiken/amazon-dash-router-restarter/README.md

 ### Find a Dash

 To find a dash on your network, run the following from the node-dash-button directory in node_modules:

-you may need to use sudo due to libpcap running in permiscuous mode
+(you may need to use sudo due to libpcap/network adapter running in promiscuous mode)

 $ cd node_modules/node-dash-button
 $ node bin/findbutton